-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks Philosophy 151 will examine the major philosophers and philosophies of Western thought starting with the early Greek and Christian thinkers, followed by an examination of the arrival of science and the new trend toward rationalism.
-The course ends with an investigation of the modern, more individualistic philosophies of Existentialism and Nihilism.
-Western Philosophy will also address the major philosophical questions regarding happiness, reason, emotions, and God.
-Prerequisite: Scores of 68 or higher on Reading Accuplacer and scores of 5 or higher on WritePlacer, or completion of ENG 090 or ESL 101 with a C or better.
+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks

+Philosophy 151 will examine the major

+philosophers and philosophies of Western

+thought starting with the early Greek and

+Christian thinkers, followed by an examination of the arrival of science and the new

+trend toward rationalism.
+The course ends

+with an investigation of the modern, more

+individualistic philosophies of Existentialism

+and Nihilism.
+Western Philosophy will also

+address the major philosophical questions

+regarding happiness, reason, emotions, and God.
+Prerequisite: SAT ERW score of 420 or higher or Reading Accuplacer score of 68 or higher and Writeplacer Accuplacer score of 5 or higher or completion of ENG 090 or ESL 101 with a C or better.